felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

 Note: You can connect your GunCon 2 to the composite signal exiting the MiSTer while still using the S-Video signal.
-This is what I do to get the best picture quality on my Commodore 1702 monitor, since the composite signal from Antonio Villena's adaptor creates annoying "dot crawl" patterns on the screen due to mismatched timings.
+This is what I do to get the best picture quality on my Commodore 1702 monitor.

 {{< figure src="/img/guncon-mister/s-video-adapter-commodore.jpg" position="center" caption="A Y-splitter to use S-Video on a Commodore 1702 monitor, [link to buy](http://herculesworkshop.com/cgi-bin/p/awtp-product.cgi?d=hercules-workshop&item=76537)." >}}